waddedMeat/PHPCookieSession/README.md

 $handler = new Loco\Session\SaveHandler\ClientSession();
 ```

-It is recommended that you encrypt your session, so you will need to create an encryption class that implements `Loco\Crypt\CipherInterface`
+It is recommended that you encrypt the session.
+Create a class that implements `Loco\Crypt\CipherInterface` and inject it into the session handler

 ```
 $handler->setCipher($myEncryptionClass);
 ```

-Then you need to set the save handler (note: Despite having all of the necessary methods, ClientSession does not implement \SessionHandlerInterface for BC purposes)
+Set the session save handler using `session_set_save_handler()` (see [php documentation](http://www.php.net/manual/en/function.session-set-save-handler.php))

 ```
 session_set_save_handler(